 5) Be able to identify and palpate inherent movement bias.

 6) Demonstrate effective skill in the application of joint and soft tissue mobilization techniques to release key restrictions that limit coherent movement.

 7) Demonstrate skill in utilizing active neuromuscular facilitation techniques to effectively reorganize habitual movement patterns and assist in releasing structural restrictions.

-And ultimately put all of the above elements together in a single treatment session.
+8) Put all of the above elements together in a single treatment session.

 Eddie founded and directed the Physical Therapy and Movement Education Center in Cotati, California from 1984 to 2006.
-The center was unique in providing acclaimed care, integrating the fundamentals of physical therapy with the principles and techniques of Yoga, Feldenkrais, Osteopathy and Pilates.
+The center was unique in providing excellent individualized care, integrating the fundamentals of physical therapy with the principles and techniques of Yoga, Feldenkrais, Osteopathy and Pilates.
 This integrated approach to patient care continues to serve as a guiding principle in his practice.
 This course is drawn from the approaches and techniques that have proven most effective and expedient in his clinical practice.